Kavyansh11-gi/learnDemo/README.md

-# learnDemo
-This repo is for learning purpose.
+This is for learning purpose.
 <br>
-Author - Kavy
+Author - Kavyansh Nigam